-Family Medicine In-Training Exam: Everything You Need to Know
+Family Medicine ITE: Everything You Need to Know

 The family medicine in-training exam (ITE) is administered every fall of the residency year.
 It is also known as the in-service exam.
 It’s a pretty long exam with a lot of questions (like most tests you’ve faced) and the questions span multiple subjects from primary care to surgery.